heilaaks/snippy/.github/ISSUE_TEMPLATE/bug_report.md

 **Steps to reproduce**

-If possible, please add copy paste the steps to reproduce the behavior.
+If possible, please add copy paste steps to reproduce the behavior.

 **Expected behavior**